Beyond Palaeoclimate Ping Pong: Improving estimates of past climate variability by consistent data-model comparison

 Please consider that there is a very limited number of available spots (35 participants locally) and limited funding.

-There is no registration fee, lunch during the workshop and dinner of Tuesday and Wednesday evening will be provided.
+There is no registration fee, lunch during the workshop and dinner of Monday evening will be provided.

 If you would need child care support to attend, please do let us know with your registration.